Matthew 23

 Matthew 23 is the twenty-third chapter in the Gospel of Matthew in the New Testament section of the Christian Bible, and consists almost entirely of the accusations of Jesus against the Pharisees.
 The chapter is also known as the Woes of the Pharisees or the "Seven Woes".
 In this chapter, Jesus accuses the Pharisees of hypocrisy.
-Some writers treat it as part of the final discourse of Matthew's gospel.
+Some writers treat it as part of the fifth and final discourse of Matthew's gospel.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 39 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: